 Dr. Phil shines the spotlight on domestic violence by speaking with retired NFL player Chris Johnson, a former teammate of Ray Rice whose sister was killed by her estranged boyfriend.
 What does he say Rice has confided in him since the scandal broke?
 Plus, hear from Trichele, who claims she shot and killed her husband in self-defense after years of alleged domestic abuse.

 Tackling Domestic ViolenceIn February 2014, Baltimore Ravens running back Ray Rice and his then-fiancée, Janay, were involved in a physical altercation.
 As a result, Rice was charged with aggravated assault and suspended for the first two games of the NFL season, but the charges were later dropped after he agreed to undergo court-supervised counseling.

-leaving many across the nation outraged.
+The couple, now married, recently came under fire after video of the altercation surfaced on TMZ, leaving many across the nation outraged.
 After the video release, Rice was suspended from the NFL indefinitely — a decision that has since been appealed by the NFL players' union — while Janay spoke out in support of her husband.